 Step 3: Shave Below Your Beard Line

 Remember the line we established in the first step?
 Here is where it comes in handy.
-You need to shave off all the hair that falls below this line.
-But suppose you are not confident of the position; you can always measure using your two fingers to gain symmetry on both sides of the beard line.
+You need to shave off all the hair below this line.
+But if you are not confident about the position, you can always measure using your two fingers to achieve symmetry on both sides of the beard line.

 The kind of shaving tools used to shave off these strands will solely fall under the mastery of your barber.
-But if you are doing it solo, the best razor to use is a double-edge safety razor.
-This kind of razor is ideal for two main reasons; its use is elementary and gives a close and clean shave.
+But if you do it solo, the best razor is a double-edge safety razor.
+This kind of razor is ideal for two main reasons: its use is elementary, and it gives a close and clean shave.

-The double-edge safety razor might become the second tool you use if you have a thick mane.
-In this case, you will have to trim the beard using a sharp trimmer, then follow up with the razor for a cleaner, neater shape.
+If you have a thick mane, the double-edged safety razor might become your second tool.
+In this case, you must trim the beard using a sharp trimmer, then follow up with the razor for a cleaner, neater shape.

-• For symmetry reasons, you need to start shaving from the middle of Adam’s apple outwards.
+- For symmetry reasons, it would be best to start shaving from the middle of Adam’s apple outwards.

-• When you are done shaving, use a soothing beard balm that will help you reduce any skin irritation caused by the razor.
+- When you are done shaving, use a soothing beard balm to reduce any skin irritation caused by the razor.

 Step 4: Line Up Your Cheek Lines